larose/optiverse/examples/tsp/problem.md

 ## Evaluation Criteria

-The score is the total length of the last valid tour submitted before the time limit.
+Your score is the total length of the last valid tour submitted before the time limit.